paveu/content-publisher/README.md

 $ export DJANGO_SECRET_KEY='' # generate new secret key for django project. you can use following command: openssl rand -base64 64
 ```

-* NOTE #2: Create an account at gmail.com and go to google email settings and selecet "turning on access for less secure apps"[link](https://support.google.com/accounts/answer/6010255).
+* NOTE #2: Create an account at gmail.com and go to google email settings and selecet "turning on access for less secure apps" -> [link](https://support.google.com/accounts/answer/6010255).
 If you are running project locally I recommend adding gmail login/pw to shell .profile file.
 ```sh
 $ export EMAIL_USERNAME=''
 $ export EMAIL_PASSWORD=''